Ankle Surgery

 • Pre-Procedure Evaluation: Before the surgery, we will conduct a thorough evaluation, including a physical examination and imaging (such as X-rays or MRIs) to determine the best course of action for your specific condition.

-• Anesthesia: The procedure is typically performed under local anesthesia, meaning you’ll be awake but your foot or ankle will be numb.
+• Anesthesia: The procedure is typically performed under local anesthesia, meaning you’ll be awake but your ankle will be numb.
 In some cases, sedation may be used to help you relax during the procedure.

 • Small Incisions: Unlike traditional surgery, minimal incision surgery involves tiny, precise cuts, often less than an inch long.
 Specialized instruments are then inserted through these incisions to perform the necessary repairs or corrections.